rubysherpas/paranoia/README.md

 # Paranoia

+## New maintainer required

-## I am currently looking for a new maintainer for this gem.
+**I am currently looking for a new maintainer for this gem.
 I am no longer doing any more work on this myself.
-Please contact me@ryanbigg.com if you'd like to take over this project.
+Please contact me@ryanbigg.com if you'd like to take over this project.**

 Paranoia is a re-implementation of [acts\_as\_paranoid](http://github.com/technoweenie/acts_as_paranoid) for Rails 3 and Rails 4, using much, much, much less code.